e271828e/Flight.jl/docs/notes/design/framework_spec.md

 this; error reporting *collects* ([§D.9](#d9-error-discipline-and-diagnostics)).

 **binding** — the value passed at `attach!` that makes a device
-framework-legible: `claims`/`map_input` on the input side, the trait `is_greedy` switching that side's claim source from returned to computed (the unclaimed complement, in place of `claims`), `reads`/`map_output` on the output side, all detected by method presence.
+framework-legible: a subtype of `AbstractBinding` declaring its sides by the Bool traits `is_input`/`is_output` (false by default on the root), with `is_greedy` switching the input side's claim source from returned to computed (the unclaimed complement, in place of `claims`). `claims` and `reads` carry error fallbacks on the root, and attach cross-checks each trait against its method in both directions (`BindingContractMismatch`); `map_input`/`map_output` are loop-idiom conventions the framework never calls.
 Every input-side binding stakes a claim; `TableBinding` is the shipped data-driven one ([§9.6](#96-devices-one-authoring-contract-no-taxonomy), [§9.4](#94-inbound-per-device-staging-representation-and-the-drain)).

 **boundary counter** — the monotonic count of *published boundaries* carried